 Message queues and event streaming are the nervous system of modern distributed architectures — and now AI agents can interact with them directly.
 Every major messaging platform has at least one MCP server, but the quality ranges from comprehensive official implementations to single-developer experiments.

-The headline finding: Kafka has the most fragmented MCP ecosystem with 8+ independent servers and no clear winner until Confluent’s official implementation.
+The headline finding: Kafka has the most fragmented MCP ecosystem with 8+ independent servers and no clear winner until Confluent’s official implementation — which just shipped v1.2.2 with billing costs and metrics tools.
 Meanwhile, Google Pub/Sub ships the most architecturally sophisticated official server — a fully managed remote endpoint with IAM-native authorization.
-And NATS, the lightweight contender, has surprisingly strong community coverage with embedded server support.
+Amazon MQ now covers both RabbitMQ and ActiveMQ, filling a gap we previously flagged.
+And a new MCP-over-AMQP transport SDK from Amazon MQ enables running any MCP server over AMQP message brokers — a first for the protocol.

 The Landscape